plone/training/voltoaddons/01-addon-basics.rst

     it's only needed to make sure you can't accidentally publish the package to NPM

-To be able to add dependencies to the addon you need to add them via the workspaces machinery, by running something like (at the Volto project root):
+To be able to add dependencies to the add-on you need to add them via the workspaces machinery, by running something like (at the Volto project root):

 .. code-block:: console